angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 Doomsday is perhaps a questionable inclusion.
 Playing it kind of forces you to play Thassa's Oracle, which is completely dead outside of piles.
 Winning with it can be clumsy if you don't have a way to draw into your pile right away.
 But Doomsday does have some merits.
-You'll find it's suprisingly effective at winning through certain kinds of hate.
+You'll find it's surprisingly effective at winning through certain kinds of hate.
 We'll talk about it more later but it is a serviceable engine card.